LLM in International Law

 Why LLM in International Law at Stetson University?

-With more than 200 alumni originating from 55 countries, Stetson's International Law LLM program brings together domestic and foreign lawyers seeking advanced careers in business, government, education, or the law on a global scale.
-Students undertake a rigorous curriculum taught by skilled legal scholars, with an option to pursue a concentration in International Business Law or International Environmental Law.
+With more than 300 alumni from 60 countries, Stetson's LLM International Law program brings together domestic and foreign lawyers seeking advanced careers in law, business, government, or education on a global scale.
+Students undertake a rigorous curriculum taught by skilled legal scholars who support them through academic, social, and moral success.

 - Gives novice lawyers a competitive edge